yash30201/CompetitiveProgramming/README.md

 - If you have an optimisation problem, then always thinks of doing it via binary search as optimisation problems often have a non - decreasing, non-increasing or mountain shaped curved.
+- If `[start, end]` ranges are involved, then either:
+  - Do bucket sorting / prefix sum kind of thing
+  - Sort the ranges and then work with them